 Debunking the hysteria

 An important point to be addressed is that the decision in Texas courts jurisdiction does not create a precedent for our courts in Australian to follow.
-At best this decision offers little guidance to the courts with solicitors reference in their arguments being limited.
+At best this decision offers little guidance to the courts with lawyers reference in their arguments being limited.
 Further, there are significant cultural, economic and legal differences that make the legal path in Australia different to that of the United States of America.
 However, as barriers in the open market economy dissolve these paths are slowly merging which means regulation and law will slowly merge.
 But for now the differences are significant with, for example, the enactment of the NSW legislation the Civil Liability Act 2002 that drastically changed the legal landscape for claims of negligence.

 Section 50 for example limits a claim regarding ‘standard of care for professionals’ provided it is established that the professional acted in a manner that (at the time the service was provided) was widely accepted in Australia by its peers and providing the opinion is not irrational.